RN Evidence-Based Practice Assessment 2.0: A complete walkthrough

 - Develop time management skills: Prioritize tasks and delegate responsibilities to free up time for EBP activities.

-- Utilize resources effectively: Learn how to efficiently search for and appraise research evidence.
+- apply resources effectively: Learn how to efficiently search for and appraise research evidence.

 - Seek mentorship and training: Participate in EBP training programs and seek guidance from experienced colleagues.